Your questions, answered

 Installing the app allows us to add ourselves as collaborators to your repository, but keeps you as an owner and keeps the repository under your user account, so your name will be visible when someone visits.

-Transferring the project to the Code Shelter organization makes our lives a bit easier, as our maintainers will have more control over the project and will be able to maintain it more easily and effectively.
+Transferring the project to the Code Shelter organization makes our lives a bit easier, as our members will have more control over the project and will be able to maintain it more easily and effectively.

 How can I add one of those awesome Code Shelter badges to a project?